SABR Digital Library: '75: The Red Sox Team that Saved Baseball

 - E-book: Click here to purchase the e-book version of '75: The Red Sox Team that Saved Baseball for $9.99 from the SABR Store.
 Available in PDF, Kindle/MOBI and EPUB formats.

-- Paperback: Get the paperback edition of '75: The Red Sox Team that Saved Baseball for $19.95 (plus shipping) from CreateSpace.
+- Paperback: Get the paperback edition of '75: The Red Sox Team that Saved Baseball from the SABR Store ($30.99 includes shipping/tax).

 About the SABR Digital Library